cstubben/euPMC/README.md

 library(euPMC)
 ```

-The primary search function is `search_lite` and requires a valid [query string](https://europepmc.org/Help#directsearch), in this example to search for publications with Yersinia pestis virulence in the title and then to download eight papers citing Lathem et al. 2014 in row 7.
+The main search function is `search_lite` and requires a valid [query string](https://europepmc.org/Help#directsearch), in this example to search for publications with Yersinia pestis virulence in the title and then to download eight papers citing Lathem et al. 2014 in row 7.

 ```r
 yp <- search_lite("title:(Yersinia pestis virulence)")